 Reasons to become a life coach

 Becoming a life coach is a generally rewarding experience.
-You get to work closely with people who trust your judgement and need a push in the right direction.
-With your compassion and education, you can help them create a life they want to lead and that in itself can be the most gratifying experience.
+You get to work closely with people who trust your judgment and need a push in the right direction.
+With your compassion and education, you can help them create a life they want to lead, and that in itself can be the most gratifying experience.
 Some of the other reasons you might consider life coaching include:

 - Strengthening your leadership skills.